Our Methodology

 What We Track

-Each strata manager profile on Compare Strata presents the following data points, all drawn from the sources described above.
+Each strata manager profile on Compare Strata Managers presents the following data points, all drawn from the sources described above.
 Our goal is to give owners corporations the information they need to make an informed choice—without editorialising.

 🏠